 Exams missed for an excusable reason can be made up.
 For absences excused ahead of time, your instructor will develop a make-up plan and schedule.
 In case of documented illnesses or emergencies, arrangements for completing make-up exams or assignments should be made upon return to class.
-If experiencing truly extenuating circumstances resulting in longer absences, please notify your instructor as soon as possible to develop a plan to make up missed work.
+If experiencing truly extenuating circumstances resulting in longer absences, please notify me as soon as possible to develop a plan to make up missed work.
 Missed extra credit opportunities cannot be made up.
 Instructors reserve the right to offer an alternate format make-up exam.
+If you miss an exam due to a non-excusable reason, it will be considered your lowest-scoring exam and thus dropped from your final grade.